Craig Jones (Royal Navy officer): Campaigner

-In 2006, then a relatively junior officer, he was exceptionally and reluctantly given leave by the MOD to speak in the United States Congress tacitly advocating for the repeal of "Don't ask, don't tell" (DADT) with members of Congress and Staffers.
+In 2006, then a relatively junior officer, he was exceptionally given leave by the MOD to speak in the United States Congress tacitly advocating for the repeal of "Don't ask, don't tell" (DADT) with members of Congress and Staffers.

 Jones continued to receive criticism at the Ministry of Defence for speaking openly about the resistance of some service chiefs to change, notably about the MOD not allowing members of the armed forces to march in uniform at Pride.
 In 2006 the Royal Navy was given permission to march in uniform at Pride followed by the Royal Air Force in 2007 and Army in 2008.

 He returned to Washington in 2009 for discussions at Brookings as the Pentagon prepared for their own policy change.
 In 2008, Jones was engaged as a consultant to the Equality and Human Rights Commission during their compliance investigation of the alleged harassment of women in the Armed Forces.
 The enquiry found that the Armed Forces were making steady progress and working towards greater compliance.

-Jones was appointed a Member of the Order of the British Empire in 2006 for services to Equality and Human Rights in the Armed Forces and completed his service career in 2008.
+Jones was appointed a Member of the Order of the British Empire (MBE) in the 2006 New Year Honours for services to Equality and Human Rights in the Armed Forces, and completed his service career in 2008.

 To mark the 20th anniversary of the lifting of the British Armed Forces 'gay ban' Jones edited and published Fighting with Pride, a charity anthology book which brings together LGBT+ servicemen and women who have served in every conflict since WW2 to the present.
-Fighting with Pride was launched as a charity, supporting LGBT+ veterans on 12 January 2020.

 Minister of State for the Armed Forces, Anne-Marie Trevellyan MP read extracts from Fighting with Pride at a 20th anniversary reception at the House of Commons hosted by Johnny Mercer MP.

-Jones is currently a member of the MOD Veterans Advisory and Pensions Committee.